q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 ### Variable names
 PEP8 recommends that

-> Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single character variable names.
+> Never use the characters 'l' (lowercase letter el), 'O' (uppercase letter oh), or 'I' (uppercase letter eye) as single-character variable names.

 > Function names should be lowercase, with words separated by underscores as necessary to improve readability.